Monday, March 16, 2026

 A Timeline of Portfolio Evolution

 Below is a rough timeline of artist portfolio sizes and formats.
-This timeline is by no means exhaustive or complete; it merely reflects what - and when - most animation artists were using to find industry work.
+This timeline is by no means exhaustive or complete; it merely reflects what - and when - many animation artists were using to find industry work.
 We should also note that these categories overlap.
 For example, book portfolios continued in use years after the introduction of the CD-ROM portfolio, and some artists continue using big book portfolios even today.

 Big Book Portfolios (1990s)

-These giant 20x25” (or larger) books were great for showcasing your work, but handling them - let alone mailing one - was quite the challenge.
+These giant 20x25” (or larger) books were great for showcasing your art, but handling them - let alone mailing one - was quite the challenge.
 I remember one of my illustration instructors relating his story of carrying one of these into an art director’s office - the giant book took up all available space on the director’s desk and knocked over a cup of coffee.

-I should mention that Xerox technology was less developed back then, and artists sometimes used photographic prints in their portfolio pages, which could become quite pricey.
+I should mention that Xerox technology was less developed back then, and artists often used photographic prints in their portfolio pages, which could become quite pricey.
 Everything about these large portfolios was pricey.
 And if you lost one in the mail… well, that was bad!

 Medium Book Portfolios (late 1990s/early 2000s)